Team-BHP > The Indian Car Scene

 How I miss my first gen Figo 1.4.
 The stellar handling coupled with excellent steering feel and stability made it a super chuckable car.
 It did lack that punch a bit, but it didn't matter much.
 I sold my Figo last year and bought a long Octavia.
 While the handling is as good or better than Figo, Octavia doesn't have the superb steering feedback of the Figo.
 That combination made the Figo very special.
 If only I had garage space, I would have kept the Figo despite all the niggles I have had.

-Deep Blue is online now (3) Thanks
+Deep Blue is offline (3) Thanks

 Old 10th May 2020, 22:39 #72